5 Best API Documentation Tools for Developers (2026)

 Docusaurus is Meta's open-source static site generator, built on React, and is self-hosted.
 It renders MDX to plain HTML with no server needed.
 Meta uses it for their own docs, and so do React, Jest, Babel, and dozens of other major open-source projects.
 If you're evaluating documentation tools, you'll probably compare everything to Docusaurus at some point, because it's free, it's been around for a while, and it does mostly everything.

 Mostly because Docusaurus is self-hosted, so you're maintaining a React application just to have documentation and all the headaches that come with it.
-For examples, when docusaurus.config.ts breaks after a major version bump, that's your Friday night.
-When we used it, admittedly briefly, we spent more time maintaining our Docusaurus builds and configs than writing actual documentation.
-We found it's the kind of tool that works beautifully for the first six months and then quietly becomes someone's part-time job.
-But your mileage may vary.
+For example, when docusaurus.config.ts breaks after a major version bump, that's your Friday night.
+The hands-on maintenance is what wore us down: we spent more time on Docusaurus builds and configs than on writing actual documentation, and it's the kind of tool that works beautifully for the first six months and then quietly becomes someone's part-time job.
+That said, a lot of that config-wrangling is now the sort of thing an AI coding assistant handles for you, so the maintenance tax may be lighter today than it was for us.
+Your mileage may vary.

 The ecosystem makes up for a lot of that pain, though.
 Algolia DocSearch for search, deep theme customization, built-in versioning and i18n.
 Most hosted tools charge extra for these.
 If you need something specific (custom sidebar, code playground, API explorer), you can build it in React and drop it in.
 No other tool on this list gives you that level of control.